MycroftAI/documentation/docs/mycroft-technologies/adapt/README.md

 ## Is Adapt right for me or my use cases?

+{% hint style="info" %}
+If you are looking to use Adapt in a Mycroft Skill, please see [Skill Development > Intents](../../skill-development/intents/README.md)
+{% endhint %}

 Adapt is useful for determining user intent quickly and accurately from natural language.
 It is particularly beneficial for applications with limited vocabularies - that is, where the User will only issue a small number of **Utterances**.

 Adapt has a number of features.